"""

 casei_target_dict[key.lower()].add(key)

-def _add_defaults(self, defaults_definition: DefaultsDefinition):
+def _add_defaults(self, defaults_definition: DefaultsDefinition) -> None:

 for k, v in defaults_definition.items():